kavitharangani/Hibernate_ORM_Assignment/readme.md

 ✔️ Normally  Add,Update,Search,Delete Book

+------Terminal Open And Add data------

+✔️One To One RelationShip Add,Update,Search,Delete Book and Author

+✔️One To Many RelationShip Add,Update,Search,Delete Book and Author

+✔️Many To Many RelationShip Add,Update,Search,Delete Book and Author

+------Auto Save------

 ✔️One To One RelationShip Add,Update,Search,Delete Book and Author

 ✔️One To Many RelationShip Add,Update,Search,Delete Book and Author